sidprasad/RewriteVerificationSystem/eq_checker/README.txt

 	%Equality Checker 3 representation.
 	pred( t(('+', N), [X, Y]), t(('+', N_), [Y, X])) :- N > 0, N_ is N-1.

+Example files of rules can be found in the ExampleRules directory.

 4. Building trees
 --------------